vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Omniscient Adversaries

-Omniscient adversaries have somhow gained an "unfair" participation in consensus by being able to controlling `f` of `N` nodes with an out-of-band "supra-liminal" communication mechansim.
-Such adversaries may use this coordinated behavior to delay or sway honest majority consensus.
+Omniscient adversaries have somhow gained an "unfair" participation in consensus by being able to control `f` of `N` nodes with a out-of-band "supra-liminal" coordination mechansim.
+Such adversaries use this coordinated behavior to delay or sway honest majority consensus.

 #### Passive Gossip Adversary